Applications for the Academic Attainment Programme 2025-2027 closed on 7 October 2025, and we unfortunately are unable to accept late applications.

 These sessions will take place from November to March, and students can expect to have approximately one Enrichment Curriculum session each month for each of their A-Level (Scottish Highers/IB) subjects that is listed above.

-Alongside these subject-specific sessions, students will also attend monthly peer discussion groups from November to March.
-In these sessions, students will be asked to think about one of the UN Sustainable Development Goals and share their ideas with a group of their peers studying a range of subjects.
+Alongside these subject-specific sessions, students will also attend regular peer discussion groups from November to March.
+In these sessions, students will be asked to think about some of the UN Sustainable Development Goals and share their ideas about current issues with a group of their peers studying a range of subjects.
 These sessions aim to provide students with the opportunity to build confidence, sample the discussion-based teaching which is at the heart of Cambridge, and develop their problem-solving skills and enquiring mindset.

-Students will be set some information to read before the session, on which they will share their ideas with the group.
+Students might be set some information to read before the session, on which they will share their ideas with the group.

-During the February half-terms, students will be able to take part in taster sessions in a range of subjects, to explore the wide range of subjects and careers available and to start thinking more seriously about their future university choices.
-Subject-specific sessions may include:
+In February, students will be able to take part in taster sessions in a range of subjects, to explore the wide range of degree courses and careers available and to start thinking more seriously about their future plans.
+Subject-specific sessions will be run by academics.
+The subjects covered may include:

-From May half-term to the beginning of the summer holidays, students will complete a Project relating to their subject interests.
+From May half-term to the middle of the summer holidays, students will complete a Project relating to their subject interests.
 The Supracurricular Exploration Project offers students the opportunity to consolidate their independent subject exploration, develop key skills necessary to achieve the top grades at A-Level (Scottish Highers/IB), boost their university applications, and share ideas with other students with similar aspirations and subject interests.
-Students will research an academic topic that is of interest to them and that relates to their future degree choices, then produce a poster about it, and then present this poster and their findings to their peers as well as subject experts in a Poster Presentation Session, with opportunities for questions and discussion.
+Students will research an academic topic that is of interest to them and that relates to their future degree choices, then produce a poster about it, before presenting this poster and their findings to their peers as well as subject experts in a Poster Presentation Session, with opportunities for questions and discussion.

-A wide range of skills and guidance sessions will take place over May half-term to support students through this process.
+A wide range of skills and guidance sessions will take place over the course of the Project to support students through this process.

-You can use the link below to view the exhibition of posters from the 2023/24 supracurricular exploration project.
+You can use the link below to view the exhibition of posters from the 2025 Supracurricular Exploration Project.

-Students' academic enrichment will be supplemented by monthly practical university readiness sessions from November to March, which will provide information and guidance on how to make a competitive application to Cambridge and other top universities.
+Students' academic enrichment will be supplemented by regular practical University Readiness Sessions from November 2025 until December 2026, which will provide information and guidance on how to make a competitive application to Cambridge and other top universities.

-The final stage of the programme will take place between January and April of Year 13 (S6 - Scotland/Y14 - N.I), and will support students with the final stages of their A-Level (Scottish Highers/IB) studies.
-Students will be offered subject-specific revision sessions from experts in their fields of studies to support them in achieving the best possible results in their summer examinations, ensuring that they meet the grade requirements for top universities, and can reach their academic potential.
+Based on academic merit, widening participation criteria and regular participation in the first year of the Programme, students will be invited to participate in the final stage of the Programme: revision sessions between January and April of Year 13 (S6 - Scotland/Y14 - N.I) to support them with the final months of their A-Level (Scottish Highers/IB) studies.
+Students will be offered subject-specific revision sessions from expert teachers in their fields of studies to support them in achieving the best possible results in their summer examinations, ensuring that they meet the grade requirements for top universities, and can reach their academic potential.

 Important Practical Information